 There’s no need to feed your frustration.
 Loop a series of shower curtain rings onto a hanger.
 Thread a scarf or two onto each ring.
 The rings will stay secure where they are, and the remaining scarves won’t be disturbed when you want to pull just one-off.

 Don’t Forget the Laundry

-As you’ve been going through and dutifully sorting and stashing everything that gets put away in your closet, don’t forget to think about the other end: the items that you remove after you’ve worn them.
+As you’ve been carefully sorting and stashing everything that gets put away in your closet, don’t forget to think about the other end: the items you remove after you’ve worn them.
 A standing laundry basket is a great way to keep dirty items picked up off the floor without taking up too much space.

 You may recall what you tossed in there a few months from now.
 But what happens when you’re looking for that one handbag that you only use once a year 9 months from now as you’re running late for the charity dinner?
 Will you remember then?
 Labeling your items won’t really take much time now that everything is fresh in your head, and you’ll really thank yourself later down the road